LIPU

 LIPU, the Lega italiana protezione uccelli (En.
-“Italian League for Bird Protection”) is an Italian charitable organisation, founded in 1965 and devoted to the protection of the country's wildlife with a particular focus on birds.
-It has a membership of 42,000 and is the Italian partner of BirdLife International.
+"Italian League for Bird Protection"), is an Italian charitable organisation, founded in 1965 and devoted to the protection of the country's wildlife with a particular focus on birds.
+As of 2024, it has a membership of over and is the Italian partner of BirdLife International.
 Moreover, it is one of the most important Italian environmentalist organizations with WWF Italia, Legambiente and Greenpeace Italia.